plaresmedima/Basak_et_al_2018/README.md

 # Basak_et_al_2018
-This folder contains the data analysis code (fitAll.py), code libraries (function_fitting.py) and the codes for plotting figures for the submitted paper.
+This folder contains the data analysis code (fitAll.py), code libraries (function_fitting.py) and the codes for plotting figures for the  paper 'Analytical validation of single-kidney glomerular filtration rate and split renal function as measured with magnetic resonance renography' by S. Basak et al. Magnetic Resonance Imaging 59, 53-60 (2019).

 Input:
 The signal versus time curves for artery, right and left kidneys are used as input to the code and they are stored in the subfolder ROIdata.
 A runtime version of the software used for analyzing MRI images is provided in the subfolder PMI-0.4-Runtime-Demo.